chrissimpkins/macosx-versions-cleaner/README.md

 defaults write -app ‘<appname>’ ApplePersistence -bool no
 ```

-replacing `<appname>` with the actual application name that uses the Versions feature.
+replacing `<appname>` with the application that uses the Versions feature.